Manchester, UK

 Deansgate & Spinningfields

 Manchester's commercial and nightlife corridor.
-Function bands, party bands, and slick covers acts dominate here — venues want high-energy entertainment that keeps punters spending.
+Function bands, party bands, and slick tribute and covers acts dominate here — venues want high-energy entertainment that keeps punters spending.
 Corporate events at hotels along Deansgate and private parties in Spinningfields bars pay well but expect professionalism and a polished setlist.

-If you're hiring a band in Manchester, these are your options — scored across 10 dimensions.
+If you're hiring a band in Manchester, these are your options, scored across 10 dimensions.

 Bands for Hire — Platform Comparison